 There are many different circumstances in which you will wish to consult a Barrister, but these can be reduced to three broad categories: (a) civil disputes (b) matrimonial disputes (c) criminal proceedings.
 We look briefly at each in turn (see below).
 Most Barristers specialise to some degree - for example I practice in civil disputes, particularly disputes over land.
 If the matter is one where a Barrister is to be consulted then the next question is whether you should consult your chosen barrister straight away or whether you should wait until matters are further advanced.
 The only safe answer to this question, if you are in any doubt, is to contact a barrister for an initial consultation straight away.
 There may, or may not, be some time limit which you need to meet but it is only after you have put the matter before a barrister that they will be able to advise you about any time limit which may apply.

 The typical set of circumstances in which you will want to consult a Barrister is where you have a civil dispute.
-This can range from a boundary dispute of a few feet to a dispute over rights of way or restrictive covenants affecting a large area of land, and from an argument over a consumer sale of goods of modest value to a very substantial commercial dispute involving millions of pounds.
+This can range from a boundary dispute of a few feet to a dispute over rights of way or restrictive covenants affecting a large area of land, and from an argument over the purchase of goods on the high street to a very substantial commercial dispute involving many millions of pounds.
 Another possibility is that you have a complaint concerning how you have been treated by a public authority; e.g. a council or central government.
 In an ideal world we would all settle our differences fairly and reasonably, doing the least possible harm to each other’s interests consistent with our own rights and expectations.
 Unfortunately we do not live in an ideal world.
 If you are in doubt as to your rights and obligations then it is a good idea to consult a Barrister.
 One of the best uses that can be made of a Barrister is to seek advice at an early stage in a dispute, in order to obtain a neutral view of the merits (i.e. the strengths and weaknesses) of your position, the nature of your rights and obligations and how best to proceed to resolve the dispute.
 An early consultation with a Barrister early on may save considerable grief and expense later.
 This is one of the most effective ways of all in which to use a Barrister and is very cost effective also.
 It can sometimes be the legal equivalent of a stitch in time saving nine.
 For example, you may have a dispute over a contract, it might be a building contract, the purchase of a car or an employment dispute.
 Or it may be a dispute about rights of way or restrictive covenants.
 You can discuss with your Barrister the various options that you have and the possible consequences.
 A Barrister can draft a letter for you to send or simply advise you as to how to proceed.
 Bear in mind that there are time limits for bringing claims in courts and tribunals.
-In the case of some types of claim, particularly employment disputes and challenges to the decisions of public bodies, the statutory time limit may be only be a few weeks.
-Even if the statutory time limit is longer it may not be wise to wait because if you want the court to make a discretionary order that a party must do something or not do something, for example cease building work (rather than simply awarding compensation) you are more likely to be granted the order if you bring the matter before the court before too much building work has already been done, so, even if you hope that matters can be resolved without starting litigation you should ask a Barrister to advise how long you have got before you have to consider making a legal claim.
+In the case of some types of claim, including employment disputes and challenges to the decisions of public bodies, the statutory time limit may be only be a few weeks.
+Even if the statutory time limit is longer it may not be wise to wait because if you want the court to make a discretionary order that a party must do something or not do something, for example cease building work (rather than the court simply awarding compensation) you are more likely to be granted the order if you bring the matter before the court before too much building work has already been done, so, even if you hope that matters can be resolved without starting litigation you should ask a Barrister to advise how long you have got before you have to consider making a legal claim.

 Civil disputes also include disputes in the wider family such as disputes between adult brothers/sisters about matters such as inheritance and property rights.
 For matrimonial disputes, and questions about under age children (whether their parents are married or not) see below.